amybru/byioboba/README.md

 1. User loads app and is directed to the home page (index.html).
 The user is able to see a brief introduction to what boba tea is.
 They are also able to see a large button to browse drinks available in the database.
 At the bottom of the page, the user can also see a button to add a new drink.
 These buttons are also available in the navbar at the top of the page.

-2. A user clicks on the browse drinks button in either the navbar or on the home page, taking them to a page to view all availible drinks (drinks.html).
+2. A user clicks on the browse drinks button in either the navbar or on the home page, taking them to a page to view all available drinks (drinks.html).

 3. The user is able to scroll down the page to see previews of each drink with the top three inputs.
 Clicking on any of these entries will lead the user to a page (drinkCard.html) where they can see more information about the drink.